tolgarecep/test-scores/README.md

 In this project, I explored the features and drived insights from data, then created a model to predict posttest scores.

-Data is from Kaggle, see it here
+Data is from Kaggle, see it <a, href="https://www.kaggle.com/kwadwoofosu/predict-test-scores-of-students">here</a>

 I used Python libraries pandas, numpy, matplotlib and seaborn for exploratory data analysis and then used scikit-learn to preprocess the data and generate a model